 d.
 PCS has higher other operating expenses because that company owns and operates vehicles.

 e.
-Given that both companies pay interest at the same rate, IMS has the larger bank loan because its interest expense higher.
+Given that both companies pay interest at the same rate, IMS has the larger bank loan because its interest expense is higher.

 f.
 The most significant factor that makes PCS more profitable is the fact that this company charges its clients an hourly rate that is almost double the hourly wage rate paid to its employees.
 IMS is not able to charge its clients at double the wage rate.